Research Confirms the Superior Precision of Technology Powering Index

 When developing Index, Dr. Levine and the Elysium team started by testing the reliability of existing epigenetic clocks using available technology.
 The ensuing discovery was startling—a single sample processed repeatedly resulted in epigenetic age estimates that varied dramatically, up to 25 years apart.

-This advancement has launched a new generation of epigenetic age biomarkers that are far less noisy and exhibit superior precision and accuracy compared to their former versions, warranting their incorporation as a way for both individuals and researchers to track rate of aging—with practical applications for personalizing health care routines in everyday life or for use in clinical trials.
+This advancement has launched a new generation of epigenetic age biomarkers that are far less noisy and exhibit superior precision and accuracy compared to their former versions, warranting their incorporation as a way for both individuals and researchers to track rates of aging—with practical applications for personalizing health care routines in everyday life or for use in clinical trials.

 According to Dr. Levine, the algorithm has dramatically simplified the assessment of “phenotypic age,” or what we now call biological age.

 “A lot of work went into developing the algorithm that is used to calculate biological age,” says Dr. Levine.
 “However, now that we know which CpGs to include and how to mathematically combine the information across them, calculating an individual’s result is relatively easy.
 After we measure methylation levels for an individual, we simply plug them into the algorithm and very quickly, get back a biological age and cumulative rate of aging.

 “Through epidemiological research, we’ve identified lifestyle and environmental factors that on average characterize people with lower biological ages.
 We’ve laid out some of these more ‘controllable’ factors in the Index report so people can use that information to see if they can impact their age in the future.”

 APEX has been shown, through extensive validation of Index, to output results that dramatically increase precision relative to other published DNA methylation measurements.
 This is what sets Index apart and makes it a superior predictor of biological age: one of the most important measures of overall health.